Superior alternatives to cedar and asphalt

 Composite polymer (Enviroshake®)

 A composite is a polymer reinforced with fibre and resins to significantly heighten resistance to cracking and thermal shock.
 Engineered to emulate natural cedar in thickness, profile, colour and texture, composite polymer roofing products are the most superior alternative for natural wood shingles and shakes on today’s market.
 In fact, from the ground, some composites are so natural-looking it is difficult to distinguish them from natural cedar.
 In addition to providing an authentic cedar look, composites offer superior performance, longevity, and durability due to their unique formulation.
 Enviroshake composite cedar shakes are also environmentally friendly, being made from recycled materials, and matchlessly replicate authentic natural wood texture, resist moisture, wind, thermal shock, and hail damage, and are not prone to crack, peel, blister, or rot.

 A composite shingle is made from 95% recycled and reclaimed materials, including cellulosic fibres (natural wood fibres), allowing it to authentically replicate the texture and appearance of wood.
-Moreover, 3D images of real cedar shakes are used during Enviroshake’s manufacturing process to ensure that the resulting composite shingle closely emulates the aesthetic of authentic #1 grade cedar.
+Moreover, 3D images of real cedar shakes are used during Enviroshake’s advanced manufacturing process to ensure that the resulting composite shingle closely emulates the aesthetic of authentic #1 grade cedar.

 Enviroshake® is also resistant to mold, mildew, and insect damage.
 Further, UV inhibitor technology allows composite shingles to block up to 99% of UV radiation, which prevents discoloration over time.

 Unlike cedar, where water runoff is not safe for drinking, the runoff from an Enviroshake roof is completely non-toxic, potable, and safe to drink.